BforBen/activedirectory-api/README.md

 Active Directory API
 ===================

-This ASP.NET WebAPI project returns information about users.
-It is the latest version of the AD API and has not been extensively tested.
+This ASP.NET WebAPI project returns information about users and groups.
+It can be used via a .NET client that is available via the GBC Nuget feed or by making AJAX requests direct to the service.

+Note: the app caches data from Active Directory so some AD changes may take a few hours to show in the data returned.

 ## Users